 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-In fact, experts with TransUnion are linking a recent uptick in personal auto insurance sales to record-high levels of ad spending, which reached a staggering $7.5 billion dollars in 2018.
+In fact, experts with TransUnion are linking a recent uptick in personal car insurance sales to record-high levels of ad spending, which reached a staggering $7.5 billion dollars in 2018.